schooltool-project/schooltool-book/source/features.rst

 * Calendars are aware of the school timetable, so by default new events will start and end at the beginning and end of class periods.

 * Users can create single or repeating events.
 Teachers can edit section events to note tests, assignment and other class information.

-* Calendars can be imported and exported to other popular applications like iCal and Google Calendar using the iCal (.ics) format.

    .. image:: images/intrepid/calendar.png